GoogleChrome/web.dev/src/site/content/en/fast/signed-exchanges/index.md

 address, the presence or absence of cookies, and the value of headers like `Accept-Language`.
 This information is "disclosed" to the destination server when a request is made.
-Because SXGs are prefetched from a cache, rather than the origin server, a user’s interest in a site will only be disclosed to the origin server once the user navigates to the site, rather than at the time of prefetching.
+Because SXGs are prefetched from a cache, rather than the origin server, a user's interest in a site will only be disclosed to the origin server once the user navigates to the site, rather than at the time of prefetching.
 In addition, content prefetched via SXG does not set cookies or access `localStorage` unless the content is loaded by the user.
 Furthermore,